Probate & Wills: 214.484.6500

 Dallas, Texas 75201

-Because of intellectual or developmental disabilities, an adult may not be able to take care of his or her own finances, make medical decisions, or accomplish his or her activities of daily living.
-Guardianship is the legal process by which a court determines that an adult is unable to make decisions about some or all areas of life and is therefore legally incapacitated.
-As a result of that determination, the Court can appoint a Guardian to make those decisions for that adult.
+Because of an intellectual or developmental disability, an adult may not be able to manage finances, make medical decisions, or accomplish his or her activities of daily living.
+Guardianship is the legal process by which a court determines that an adult is unable to make important decisions about some or all areas of life and appoints a Guardian to make decisions for that adult.

-If the matter is uncontested, obtaining a Guardianship over your incapacitated loved-one can be a simple process.
+If the matter is uncontested, obtaining a Guardianship over your son or daughter with special needs can be a simple process.
 Guardianship can be a complex process if the matter becomes contested.
 Either way, by following the steps below, you can enable The Duran Firm to get a quick start on the process.

 Step 1.
 Obtain a Physician’s Certificate of Medical Examination detailing the nature of the proposed ward’s incapacity

 Because Guardianships are reserved for incapacitated persons, the person filing the Application for Guardianship (the “Applicant”) must provide evidence to the court that the proposed ward is incapacitated.
 The primary method of proof is the submission of a certificate from the proposed ward’s doctor.
 The Physician’s Certificate of Medical Examination must be based on the doctor’s findings during a recent examination of the proposed ward (within 120 days of filing for guardianship).
 Among other things, the doctor’s letter states the nature and degree of the proposed ward’s alleged incapacity and the specific areas of protection and assistance required.
 Below is a blank Physician’s Certificate of Medical Examination approved for use by the Probate Courts.
 Please download the Certificate by clicking on the link below: